ansemjo/chronovfd/README.md

 ## VFD Driver Board

 The VFD driver board is basically a power supply and a simple shift register with a high-voltage capable output side.
-I used Rolo Kamp's *Universal VFD PSU* design from [this EEVblog forum post](https://www.eevblog.com/forum/projects/showing-my-vfd-psu/).
+I used Rolo's *Universal VFD PSU* design from [this EEVblog forum post](https://www.eevblog.com/forum/projects/showing-my-vfd-psu/).
 The original [schematics](research/universal-vfd-psu/schematic_r2.1.pdf) and a few pictures are mirrored in `research/universal-vfd-psu/`.